-Aspergillomas occur in patients with normal immunity but structurally abnormal lungs, with pre-existing cavities.
-Demographics will, therefore, match those of the underlying condition, such as 2:
+Aspergillomas occur in patients with normal immune status but structurally abnormal lungs, with pre-existing cavitation.
+Demographics will, therefore, match those with various addditional underlying conditions, such as 2:

 Most aspergillomas are asymptomatic.
 Occasionally due to surrounding reactive vascular granulation tissue, hemoptysis may be present.
 Occasionally, erosion into a bronchial artery may lead to life-threatening hemoptysis 1.

-An aspergilloma is a mass-like collection of fungal hyphae, mixed with mucous and cellular debris, within a cavity, the walls of which demonstrate vascular granulation tissue 1,2.
+An aspergilloma is a type of mycetoma, which is described by the 2024 Fleischner glossary as a mass-like collection of fungal hyphae, mixed with mucous, fibrin, and cellular debris, within a pre-existing cavity 6.
+The walls of the cavity consist of vascular granulation tissue 1,2.

 Aspergillomas typically occur in the cavities of post-primary pulmonary tuberculosis.
 Therefore, they are most frequently found in the posterior segments of the upper lobes and the superior segments of the lower lobes.

 An aspergilloma can be seen as a mass within a cavity.
 The mass is typically spherical or ovoid.
-The air around the aspergilloma takes a crescentic shape, termed the Monod sign, which is distinct from the air crescent sign in recovering invasive aspergillosis.
+The air around the aspergilloma takes a crescentic shape, termed the air crescent sign (previously known as the Monod sign).
 On different patient positioning, the mass can be shown to be mobile.

 CT better demonstrates the plain radiographic findings of a rounded mass within a cavity.
-The Monod sign of air around the mass is usually present and mobility of the mass can be demonstrated between prone and supine positioning.
+The air crescent sign around the mass is usually present and mobility of the mass can be demonstrated between prone and supine positioning.
 On occasion the mass may entirely fill the cavity, thus taking on the shape of the cavity, obliterating the surrounding air crescent and no longer being mobile 2.
 The mass is soft tissue attenuation but calcification is not uncommon.

 Due to the inflammation and vascular granulation tissue formation, the bronchial arteries supplying the wall can be enlarged 2.
 The adjacent pleura may well be thickened.